Nivalyx/osu-wiki/wiki/Contests/en.md

 # Contests

-A list of contests that are not mentioned on the [Community Contests page](https://osu.ppy.sh/community/contests) (mostly before late-2016 and other [community-ran contests](#community-contests)).
+Section dedicated for contests held throughout the osu! community.

+## Official Contests

+Official contests are contests that are being hosted (or recognized as official) by the [osu!team](https://osu.ppy.sh/wiki/en/People/The_Team).
+Most official contests have their own listing in the [contests page](https://osu.ppy.sh/community/contests) dedicated to them.

+### Official Beatmapping Contests

-## Monthly Beatmapping Contest
+#### Monthly Beatmapping Contest

 *Main page: [Monthly Beatmapping Contest](/wiki/Contests/Monthly_Beatmapping_Contest)*